Who's This For

 The point is: you don’t have to figure this out alone.
 The journey is easier together.

-Continue the Journey
+Continue the Journey in Issue 2

-That’s Issue 2: The partners already in your orbit (that you haven’t talked to yet).
-It’s the skill that makes everything else click — and it’s the one most faculty skip because they don’t realize those people are already in their orbit.
+That's Issue 2: The partners already in your orbit (that you haven't talked to yet).
+It's the skill that makes everything else click, and it's the one most faculty skip because they don't realize those people are already in their orbit.

 The full Team Guide is eight issues, each building on the last: from finding your characters, to mapping your impact identity, to structuring the narrative, to telling it in different rooms.
 It includes slide decks for team meetings, worksheets, and interactive tools.